Q.U.B.E.: Sequel

 Toxic Games showed an early demo version of the sequel Q.U.B.E.
-2 to the press during the March 2017 Game Developers Conference; Jessica Conditt of Engadget commented that "Q.U.B.E.
+2 to the press during the March 2017 Game Developers Conference; Jessica Conditt of Engadget said that "Q.U.B.E.
 2 takes the best aspects of the original and throws them all in a beautiful new 3D environment" in an Engadget article.
 The player takes the role of Amelia Cross, a British archeologist who awakes in an abstract space, and is guided by another entity, Emma, on solving puzzles to help her escape.
 While the first game required players to use cubes that already existed in the environment, Q.U.B.E.
 2 gives players the ability to create cubes of different functions to now control the environment.
-The game was released on Windows, PlayStation 4, and Xbox One platforms on March 13, 2018.
+The game was released for Windows, macOS, PlayStation 4, and Xbox One platforms on March 13, 2018.

-In August 2017, Toxic Games announced that Q.U.B.E.
-2 was set for an early 2018 release for Windows, macOS, PlayStation 4 and Xbox One.
 Along with a new setting, Q.U.B.E.
 2 was developed with a stronger narrative while providing more non-linearity to the game's approach.
 In addition to Toxic Games' staff, additional material was provided by environmental artist Harry Corr, composer David Housden, and writer and producer Benjamin Hill.
 The sequel was built using Unreal Engine 4, with minimal coding as the original game; the team expanded to include only one programmer, Jonathan Savery, who developed reusable objects for the game in Unreal's Blueprint system.